Conditions of Use

-16.1 weclapp provides customer support (standard) by email during work days and office hours free of charge.
-Questions are answered within two working days.
+16.1 weclapp provides customer support (standard) by email during regular work days and office hours free of charge.
+Questions are answered usually within two working days.

 16.2 The Customer may order further support services.

-17.3 The legal venue for all disputes and possible action as a result of or in connection with this contract, including its validity, is Marburg on the River Lahn (Germany), even if the Customer does not have a permanent address in the Federal Republic of Germany.
+18.3 The legal venue for all disputes and possible action as a result of or in connection with this contract, including its validity, is Marburg (Germany), even if the Customer does not have a permanent address in the Federal Republic of Germany.
 A possible exclusive legal venue remains unaffected.

 weclapp may name the Customer as a ‘reference Customer’ to third parties. weclapp is entitled to use the Customer’s name and logo on its own internet pages for reference purposes.
 The Customer has the right to revoke his consent at any time.

-19.2 Should individual provisions be invalid or void, the validity of the remaining provisions shall
+20.2 Should individual provisions be invalid or void, the validity of the remaining provisions shall not be affected.

 35039 Marburg, Germany